dbenn8/detect_espresso/README.md

 Optionally, There is a Test file in the test folder that you can run to test the AutoTimerService class.
 The Test May not work as expected or even may fail.

-**Note**: This project is tested on iOS devices and simulators.
+**Note**: This project is tested on iOS devices.
 It may not work as expected on Android devices.

 Configuration
 You can adjust the following settings in the AutoTimerService class: